DataKind-UK/Welcome-Centre-DataCorps-Code/README.md

 ### Overview of the model

 * [Dependency issue - Lucy]

-Lucy notes
     * Initial view = more referrals (referrals>x) determine dependency
     * But challenges: 1)Our observation history for each client is a different length 2) Trade-off between referral number and saturation
     * And have information on gaps between referals

+* [What the model predicts, dependency score, 1 year window etc. - ???]
     * Dependency Score = (Number of Referrals in next 12 months - Number of Gaps) / 52
     * Gap = period longer than 28 days - want to penalise sustained unbroken usage.

-* [What the model predicts, dependency score, 1 year window etc. - ???]
+    * A fraction between 0 and 1 where a score of 1 would be a referral a week for a year.
 * [High-level what the model is and why it is a sensible choice]

 ### Technical detail